RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

-Issues: Fertility treatments
+Issues: Fertility Treatments

 The word 'fertility' relates to producing children.
 Infertility is being unable to conceive a child by natural means.
-Sometimes the man can't produce sperm, or not enough sperm or his sperm is not of a good enough quality to fertilise the egg.
+Sometimes the man can't produce sperm, not enough sperm or his sperm is not of a good enough quality to fertilise the egg.

 Sometimes the woman doesn't produce ova (eggs), or her fallopian tubes are blocked and the ova can't get to the uterus.
 In the past, like today, there were couples who were unable to have children by natural means and so they never became parents.